sampotts/plyr/readme.md

 <script>plyr.setup();</script>
 ```

-If you want to use our CDN for the JavaScript, you can use the following:
+If you want to use our CDN (provided by [Fastly](https://www.fastly.com/)) for the JavaScript, you can use the following:

 ```html
 <script src="https://cdn.plyr.io/2.0.10/plyr.js"></script>